 Because why not, right?

-This is New Orleans we’re talking about, after all, so despite the fact that William Faulkner died far away in Mississippi, New Orleanians still claim that he haunts the place, groping unsuspecting women as they browse the books.
+This is New Orleans we’re talking about, after all, so even though William Faulkner died far away in Mississippi, New Orleanians still claim that he haunts the place.

 If Faulkner House Books is elegant and refined, Arcadian Books & Art Prints is… the complete opposite of that.